 - Supernational Bonds: They are the debts of an international organisation, for example, the International Monetary Fund, World Bank, regional multilateral development banks such as Asia Bank and others.

 - Mutual Funds: A variety of securities jointly form mutual funds.
 It may have its prime focus either on bonds, stocks or on a combination of both.
 The money of various investors is clubbed together.
-An investment company picks the securities from the market and manages a mutual fund.
+An investment company picks the securities from the market and manages the mutual fund.
 This leads to diversity which helps in decreasing the risk attached with the investment.

 A new innovation in the sphere of investments in Exchange Trade Funds (ETFs).
 They are similar to mutual funds and thus, are a basket of stocks, which can be purchased and sold in the form of an individual stock.
 The merits of ETFs in comparison to mutual funds are the capability to ‘time’ one’s capital gains or losses and significantly lower management fees.